ioannatselka/SuperRes-MODIS-Sen2/README.md

 # SuperRes-MODIS-Sen2

-**A Deep Learning Approach to Image Resolution Enhancement**
-*Super-Resolution of Multispectral MODIS Imagery Utilizing Sentinel-2 Products*
+*A Deep Learning Approach to Image Resolution Enhancement: Super-Resolution of Multispectral MODIS Imagery Utilizing Sentinel-2 Products (Tselka I., 2024)*

 ---

 ## Overview

-This repository contains the full implementation of my Master’s Thesis **"A Deep Learning Approach to Image Resolution Enhancement: Super-Resolution of Multispectral MODIS Imagery Utilizing Sentinel-2 Products"** (Tselka, I. 2024), which explores the use of deep learning models to enhance the spatial resolution of Earth Observation (EO) imagery.
+This repository contains the full implementation of my Master’s Thesis, which explores the use of deep learning models to enhance the spatial resolution of Earth Observation (EO) imagery.
+You can access the full thesis [here](https://dspace.lib.ntua.gr/xmlui/handle/123456789/60512).

 ---